Bachelor of Science in Theology

 - Allows students to graduate and be certified for ordination as an elder in the Church of the Nazarene

 Several degree programs are available for a major in Theology & Ministry according to the student’s vocational plans.
-Programs leading to either a B.A. or B.S. degree are provided.
+Programs leading to either an A.B. or B.S. degree are provided.

 The B.S. in Theology and Ministry is designed for students who choose this option over the A.B.
 Theology and Ministry Concentration.
 Since this program does not include a requirement in foreign language, approval must be obtained from the Chair of the School by the end of the student’s sophomore year.